CodTan/CartoonGan-tensorflow/README.md

 [smooth.py credit to taki0112 https://github.com/taki0112/CartoonGAN-Tensorflow/blob/master/edge_smooth.py](https://github.com/taki0112/CartoonGAN-Tensorflow/blob/master/edge_smooth.py)

+#### For me, I included the `datasets` folder in the same folder as smooth.py.
+Specifying the entire path when the `datasets` folder is in a different didn't work for me.

 ### Start training

 Although you may have to tune hyperparameters to generate best result for your own datasets, train following settings that we found effective can be your starting point.